bdcabreran/BeagleBone-Yocto-VPN-Client/Documentation/building-image.md

 After the build process is complete, the next step is to flash the generated image onto a microSD card.

 0. **Use `write-to-sdcard.sh` script**

-    In case you want to automate the creation of a booteable sd-card please refer to the script `write-to-sdcard.sh` located under `/yocto/scripts` and check its readme file at `/yocto/Documentation/write-to-sdcard.sh`, otherwise you can follow steps 1 and 2.
+    In case you want to automate the creation of a booteable sd-card please refer to the script [`write-to-sdcard.sh`](../scripts/host/write-to-sdcard.sh) located under `/yocto/scripts/host` and check its readme file at `/yocto/Documentation/write-to-sdcard.sh`, otherwise you can follow steps 1 and 2.

 1. **Navigate to the Images Directory**